Skip to content

 Feedback on risk evaluations

-Although we use information across our network to evaluate a payment, you might have additional information about a payment as a result of a customer interaction.
-The Stripe machine learning models respond to feedback you share with us, and you can help improve our fraud detection algorithms by refunding and reporting payments that you believe are fraudulent.
+While we use information across our network to evaluate a payment, you might have additional information about a payment as a result of a customer interaction.
+Our AI models respond to feedback you share with us, and you can help improve our fraud detection algorithms by refunding and reporting payments that you believe are fraudulent.

 Refunding fraudulent payments helps improve our fraud detection algorithms and the accuracy of our risk evaluations for this payment, and similar ones in the future.